imfing/hextra/exampleSite/content/docs/getting-started.md

 ## Start as New Project

-There are several ways to use a Hugo theme, all of which are supported by Hextra.
+There are two main ways to add the Hextra theme to your Hugo project.

-1. **Hugo Modules (recommended)**: The easiest and recommended way to use Hextra.
-[Hugo modules](https://gohugo.io/hugo-modules/) allow you to include external dependencies, like theme or content, in your website directly from a specific repository.
+1. **Hugo Modules (Recommended)**: The simplest and recommended method.
+[Hugo modules](https://gohugo.io/hugo-modules/) let you pull in the theme directly from its online source.
+Theme is downloaded automatically and managed by Hugo.

-    In this method:
-    - theme files are fetched from the Hextra repository by Hugo
-    - theme files are stored in Hugo's module cache folder
-    - theme can be updated by running

-      ```shell
-      hugo mod get -u github.com/imfing/hextra
-      ```

-2. **Git Submodule**: You can also add Hextra as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Git submodule allows you to include a Git repository in an existing Git repository.
+2. **Git Submodule**: Alternatively, add Hextra as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+The theme will be downloaded by Git and stored in your project's `themes` folder.

-    In this method:
-    - theme files are fetched from the Hextra repository by Git
-    - theme files are stored in your project's `themes` folder
-    - theme can be updated by running

-      ```shell
-      git submodule update --remote
-      ```

 ### Setup Hextra as Hugo module